 To guide you, we've suggested how to walk to and from our neighbourhood; with simple routes from some of London’s most-used stations as starting points leading you to the heart of the West End in a safe way, so you can stroll from your neighbourhood to ours.

 CENTRAL: FROM VICTORIA STATION

 - From Victoria, it’s a regal stroll to the heart of central London.
 Leave the station at the Buckingham Palace Road exit and follow the curve of the main road until you see the side gates of Buckingham Palace.

-- Follow the road around to the left and walk past the palace (if the flag is flying at full mast, give Her Majesty a wave) and cut into Green Park.
+- Follow the road around to the left and walk past the palace (if the flag is flying at full mast, give His Majesty a wave) and cut into Green Park.
 Or, if you fancy a detour, cross the roundabout at the Palace and dip into St James’s Park (on the right hand side of the Mall if the Palace is behind you) to visit the stunning lake – featuring St James’s iconic pelicans.
 If you've got time, stop by the Blue Bridge for picturesque views of Buckingham Palace and The London Eye.

 - Follow the path meandering straight for a few minutes, and then as it curves head slightly towards the right.
 In a few brisk minutes you’ll reach Green Park Station.

-- From here, turn right for a saunter along Piccadilly – with icons such as The Ritz, Fortnum & Mason and The Wolseley to see – as well as the Princes and Piccadilly Arcades to keep you sheltered if the weather isn’t playing ball.
+- From here, turn right for a saunter along Piccadilly – with icons such as The Ritz, Fortnum & Mason and The Wolseley to see – as well as Princes and Piccadilly Arcades for boutique, covered shopping.